REDISCOVER RETAIL & SERVICES

 Now, more than ever, it's a great time to support local businesses and Be Downtown.

-See below for a list of downtown retail and service businesses that remain open in some way (in-person, online, pickup, etc.)
+See below for a list of downtown retail and service businesses that currently are open in some way (in-person, online, pickup, etc.)

 **Things are changing rapidly, and as such, the information presented here is subject to change.
 The list below represents our best understanding of the services downtown businesses currently are offering, and we will make every effort to keep up with changes, but we recommend confirming with each business directly.